DamDRAIME/CV-AI---Sudoku-Solver/README.md

 ![](/CM-digit.JPG?raw=true)

 As we can see our digit recognition model has the most difficulty with the digit 6 which is often mistaken for a 4.
+Note that it is possible to display a window asking the user to validate the predicted digits or modify those predictions.

 ### Step 03 - Constraint Satisfaction Problems Solver
 Finally, to solve the Sudoku, I used the [python-constraint library](https://pypi.org/project/python-constraint/), which can easily be installed with the following command line: